Justintime50/styles/README.md

 * Return statements should have a line break betwen them and the content above to clearly define the function is now complete and to separate focuses
 * Avoid returning null, avoid passing null as a parameter
 * Avoid using class methods where possible and instead use instance or static methods.
+* Don’t use “selector arguments” or booleans for arguments to a function because this breaks the single responsibility principle.
+If your function does something different depending on a Boolean parameter, it really does two things and therefore the name will be misleading.
+Instead, you should break up the function into smaller functions, each doing one branch of the boolean flag

 ### Meta